-An industrial piping system is a network of pipes used to transfer liquid, gas or solids from one location to another, with close to zero loss of the quality or properties of the material being transferred.
-The most common material to be moved in an industrial piping system is water, either as a liquid or as steam.
-Other common materials include fuel, ammonia, and compressed gases such as air, oxygen, and nitrogen.
+An industrial piping system is a network of pipes used to transfer liquid, gas, or solids with near zero loss of the quality or properties of the material being transferred.
+The most common materials moved in an industrial piping system are water, fuel, ammonia, and compressed gases such as air, oxygen, and nitrogen.
 Industrial piping systems are found in oil refineries, chemical production facilities, power plants, and in smaller facilities such as fabrication and machine shops.
 Industrial piping systems do not include those in commercial buildings or long distance pipelines.

 The following are examples of actual accidents involving industrial piping systems: